andrewpfunk/serverless-tutorial/README.md

 </html>
 ~~~
 - Click Commit changes
+  - Note: you may prefer to view and edit files in your repository using [github.dev](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor)
 - Open a new browser tab and go to: https://*username*.github.io

 At this point you may choose to experiment with adding and updating pages in the repo on GitHub.com.
 As you commit changes they will automatically be deployed to the live web site.